A gateway for collaborative governance

 Established in May 2016, the Policy Innovation Hub promotes and facilitates close collaboration between Griffith University researchers, students and partners in industry, government and the community.
 The PIH also aims to foster sustainable and enduring knowledge partnerships that create value for the residents and communities of Queensland, Australia and the Asia-Pacific region.

 The Hub is a gateway for collaborative governance, supporting responsive policy-making and service delivery by ensuring that the best available knowledge and expertise is applied to the challenges facing the state today and into the future.
+The PIH is guided by an Advisory Board consisting of University independent representatives.

 CONSULTING AND SERVICES